Amortized Analysis: The True Cost of Operations

 - 2 units saved as credit (1 for copying this element later, 1 for copying a matching old element)

-When a resize happens at capacity k, we need to copy k elements.
-But we have k/2 elements that each saved 2 credits (they were inserted since the last resize), giving k credits total.
+When a resize happens at capacity $k$, we need to copy $k$ elements.
+But we have $k/2$ elements that each saved 2 credits (they were inserted since the last resize), giving $k$ credits total.
 The resize is fully paid for.

 Method 3: Potential Method

-Define a potential function \Phi(D_i) on the state of the data structure after operation i.
-The amortized cost of operation i is:
+Define a potential function $\Phi(D_i)$ on the state of the data structure after operation $i$.
+The amortized cost of operation $i$ is:

 The total amortized cost telescopes:

-If \Phi(D_n) \ge \Phi(D_0) (typically both start at 0), then the total amortized cost is an upper bound on the total actual cost.
+If $\Phi(D_n) \ge \Phi(D_0)$ (typically both start at 0), then the total amortized cost is an upper bound on the total actual cost.

-Dynamic array potential: Let \Phi = 2 \cdot \text{size} - \text{capacity}.
+Dynamic array potential: Let $\Phi = 2 \cdot \text{size} - \text{capacity}$.

-\Phiincreases by 2 (size goes up by 1).
-Amortized cost:1 + 2 = 3. - After a push with resize from capacity
+- After a push without resize: $\Phi$ increases by 2 (size goes up by 1).
+Amortized cost: $1 + 2 = 3$.

 Both cases give amortized cost 3.
 Consistent with the other methods.